Knowing and feeling your dog loves you isn’t just you projecting your human emotions onto your dog. As if there were any doubts, your dog loves you!

 Dogs love owners: Staring

 Eye contact is an indication of love in certain situations.
-When your dog looks you in the eye, he is “hugging you with his eyes,” according to Dr. Brian Hare, a leading dog expert who was featured on a “60 Minutes” segment with Anderson Cooper.
+When your dog looks you in the eye, he is “hugging you with his eyes,” according to Dr. Brian Hare, a leading dog expert featured on a “60 Minutes” segment with Anderson Cooper.

 It’s the same hormone that helps babies and new mommies bond.
 So when your dog looks at you, it’s a natural interaction that releases oxytocin, not a staring contest.